GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 ## Measure digital ads

-As the companion to displaying ads without cross-site tracking, we need privacy-preserving mechanisms to enable measuring the effectiveness of those ads.
+As the companion to displaying ads without cross-site tracking, we need privacy-preserving mechanisms to measure the effectiveness of those ads.

 ### Attribution Reporting API